High Risk →

 Can I rate-limit build_readme? +

 Yes.
-Add a rate_limit block to the build_readme rule in your Intercept policy.
+Add a rate_limit block to the build_readme rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

 How do I block build_readme completely? +

-Set action: deny in the Intercept policy for build_readme.
+Set action: deny in the PolicyLayer policy for build_readme.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.

 What MCP server provides build_readme? +

-Enforce policies on R Packagedev
+Enforce policy on every R Packagedev tool call.

 // GET IN TOUCH